angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 requirements due to splash colours.
 In a control style list you may only wish to run two whilst most other lists will probably wish to run three or four.

-Some people opt for additional acceleration in the form of a singleton :card[Cabal Ritual].
+Some people opt for additional acceleration in the form of :card[Cabal Ritual].
 This is simply a way to ensure you have more consistent access to {B}{B}{B} and is generally just a way to jump from two mana to three mana.
 The Threshold effect is normally not something that is required.
-You would only consider running a Cabal Ritual if you really wanted to cheat on mana and try to make your deck as consistent as possible for mulliganing purposes.
-Some people include one or two Cabal Rituals as sideboard cards for certain matchups.
+You would want to run Cabal Ritual if you really wanted to cheat on mana and try to make your deck as consistent as possible for mulliganing purposes or to enable aggressive searching of basic lands more frequently.
+If running alternate plans that can make use of the mana such as :card[Grief] or :card[Sheoldred, the Apocalypse] you can also use them to power these out quicker.

 ### Deckbuilding Ratios